sangjinlee808/sangjinlee808.github.io/essays/smart-questions.md

 Now a what makes a bad question is when a person:
 <blockquote>
-<p>1. post your question to a forum where it's off topic
+<p>1. post your question to a forum where it's off topic</p>
-2. post a very elementary question to a forum where advanced technical questions are expected, or vice-versa
+<p>2. post a very elementary question to a forum where advanced technical questions are expected, or vice-versa</p>
-3. cross-post to too many different newsgroups
+<p>3. cross-post to too many different newsgroups</p>
-4. post a personal e-mail to somebody who is neither an acquaintance of yours nor personally responsible for solving your problem</p>
+<p>4. post a personal e-mail to somebody who is neither an acquaintance of yours nor personally responsible for solving your problem</p>
   <footer>-Eric Steven Raymond
 </blockquote>